Urgent Care Food Poisoning: Complete Medical Guide for Treatment, Doctors Notes & Recovery in Mexico

 How Long Does Mexican Food Poisoning Last?

-Most cases of food poisoning in Mexico resolve within 2-5 days.
-How long Mexican food poisoning lasts depends on several factors:
+Most cases of food poisoning in Mexico resolve within 2-5 days with proper care.
+However, you should go to urgent care for food poisoning if symptoms persist beyond 48 hours or worsen.
+How long Mexican food poisoning lasts depends on:

 • Your immune system's response